ayushpandeynp/nyuad-intro-to-im/finalProject/Readme.md

 - To change the loop duration, edit ```loopDuration``` variable at the top of Processing program.

 ### How does it work?
-Any data changed on the controller (such as switch press, potentiometer value change, and LDR value change) is communicated through the Serial port used by Arduino UNO.
+Any data changed on the controller (such as switch press, potentiometer value change, and LDR value change) is communicated through the Serial port by using Arduino UNO.
 The user interface now renders circular indicators at the mapped position of potentiometer.

 The MIDI player will only play the notes when it's not recording.
 However, it adds the notes to loopstation in case the interface is in recording mode.
 After recording essential notes, the loopstation plays recored notes at the exact position where the note was recorded (by also displaying the bar visualization).